Drinks can maker Ball in talks to buy UK rival Rexam

 Under UK takeover rules, Ball has until March 5 to say whether it will make a formal offer or walk away.
 Ball executives declined to take questions about the proposal during a post-earnings conference call on Thursday.

 Packaging deals are heating up as low interest rates and robust cash flows coincide with growing demand.
-Last week, corrugated box makers MeadWestvaco Corp MWV.N and Rock-Tenn Co RKT.N agreed to form a $16 billion company.
+Last week, corrugated box makers MeadWestvaco Corp MWV.N and Rock-Tenn Co RKT.N agreed to form a $16 billion (10 billion pounds) company.

 Rexam and Ball, suppliers to Coca-Cola Co (KO.N) and Anheuser-Busch InBev (ABI.BR), are two of the three big players in the global beverage can market.
 Each controls slightly more than a fifth of the market.